-- (A) Most of the people who inhabited the recently uncovered Guatemalan megalopolis lived in rural areas. - (B) The recently discovered Maya megalopolis found in Guatemala is not easy to detect from the ground. - © The Cave of the Jaguar God was first discovered by LIDAR and then explored by an archaeologist in his 60s. - (D) Archaeologists must be careful when using LIDAR because it is capable of harming ancient sites and relics.
+- (A) Most of the people who inhabited the recently uncovered Guatemalan megalopolis lived in rural areas. - (B) The recently discovered megalopolis found in northern Guatemala is not easy to detect from the ground. - (C) Archaeologists must be careful when using LIDAR because it is capable of harming ancient sites and relics. - (D) The Cave of the Jaguar God was first discovered by LIDAR and then explored by an archaeologist in his 60s.